awsdocs/amazon-redshift-developer-guide/doc_source/federated-create-secret-iam-role.md

-# Creating a Secret and an IAM Role to Use Federated Queries<a name="federated-create-secret-iam-role"></a>
+# Creating a secret and an IAM role to use federated queries<a name="federated-create-secret-iam-role"></a>

 The following steps show how to create a secret and an IAM role to use with federated queries\.